SAP/luigi/docs/luigi-container-api.md

 ### updateContext

-Function that updates the context of the microfrontend
+Function that updates the context of the microfrontend.

 #### Parameters